 Ashwagandha Benefits and Uses

-Clinical trials and research studies have found that Ashwagandha has properties that can lower cortisol (the stress hormone) and promote cardiovascular health.
+Clinical trials and research studies have found that Ashwagandha has properties that can regulate stress and promote cardiovascular health.
 The effects Ashwagandha has on cortisol levels may also promote restful sleep.
 Data from smaller studies suggests that Ashwagandha may also promote healthy growth and development and support joint health due to the iron content.

 Ashwagandha Benefits may include:

 Ashwagandha is also classified as an Adaptogen.
 Adaptogens are substances that are able to reduce the effects of stressors.
 In Ayurvedic practices, Ashwagandha root benefits have the ability to support immune health, healthy stress levels, and skin health.
 Ayurvedic practices are based on the belief that the things we consume are used as fuel to create and maintain our cells and organs.
 It’s also considered a Rasayana, a term referring to the highest tier of Ayurvedic herbs that promote vitality, longevity, and happiness.
 Ashwagandha is traditionally used as a tonic for hormonal function, sleep quality, memory and relaxation.

 Yes, Nootropics Depot’s Ashwagandha Extract is standardized to 12% Withanolides.

 Withanolides exist in plants belonging to the Solanaceae family.
 Of the plants in this category, Ashwagandha has the highest concentrations of withanolides.
 Withanolides are known for their properties supporting pain management and promoting feelings of restfulness.
 This formulation of Ashwagandha has a balanced blend of withanolides at 12%.